1001hadi/activeTasks-BE/README.md

       - check if user existed for error handling
       - response with removed user

-5- Create task routes
+6 - Create task routes

     - create task routes and export them
     - use auth middlewares for admin only duty
     - create controller for each route
     - import controller to taskRoutes

-    - main dashboard route

-    - user dashboard route

     - create task route
+      - import the Task schema
+      - destructure needed task variables from req.body
+      - make sure check for assigned to be an array
+      - create task var and assign variables from req.body to it
+      - return task var in response.

     - get all tasks for admin only route

     - get task by id route